Neither operating system is necessarily better than the other, as they both have areas where they excel and areas where they have some shortcomings.

 The differences between flagship cameras are still fairly minor, both on paper and in practice.
 The only way to tell apart the cameras of, say, the iPhone Xs and the Google Pixel 3 is to put them side by side.
 And even then, the untrained eye is unlikely to notice any real difference.

-In Android’s infancy, iOS definitely had the upper hand when it came to the number of apps which were available on the App Store.
+In Android’s infancy, iOS definitely had the upper hand when it came to the number of apps that were available on the App Store.
 Yet today, Google’s Play Store has 2.6 million apps available as of March 2018, placing it above the App Store’s 2.2 million.

 This gap stems mainly from Android’s open-source nature and Google’s looser policies when it comes to what is accepted on the Play Store.
 Not only that, but Android phones also allow users to access third-party app stores, such as the Amazon Appstore.
 As if that weren’t enough variety, Android phones also allow the user to ‘side-load’ apps via manual insertion of .apk files.

 Now, we all know that quantity does not equal quality.
-While Android may have a lead in the former category, Apple’s strict control of the apps available for their platform ensures that the apps function properly and that they are entirely safe and free of any malicious code.
+While Android may have a lead in the former category, Apple’s strict control of the apps available for its platform ensures that the apps function properly and that they are entirely safe and free of any malicious code.

 And finally, there is the matter of pricing.
 The Play Store definitely does have more free apps than the App Store does, but this does come with some strings attached, and those strings are ads.
 Needless to say, nobody likes being interrupted by pesky advertisements when using apps or playing games, and if you want an ad-free experience, you will have to buy the app just as you would on the App Store.
 Nonetheless, being able to test out an app for free before buying it is a very welcome option.